GreeningLab/GNA5031_applied3/README.md

 # 14m49.445s tested
 ```

+**FOR INSTRUCTORS: help students access the data directory and operate mafft using the above codes.
+Help students to move forward using pre-generated data if didn't work**

 ### 5.3 Trim alignment
 Trimming alignment is a common step in the process of inferring phylogenetic trees from molecular sequence data.
 The main reason for trimming alignment is to remove any poorly aligned or ambiguous regions in the sequence data that may affect the accuracy of the phylogenetic inference.
 Common tools for trimming: trimal (http://trimal.cgenomics.org/)